Have you ever walked down the haircare aisle only to see every product was one you couldn’t use?

 Looking back at the history of Black women, it is only fairly recently that emphasis on embracing our natural hair has come into focus.

 Our hair has been tied to our identity from the very beginning, though.
 In Africa, different braiding styles show different tribes or royalty.
-During slavery, black women used different braiding hairstyles to depict escape routes.
+During slavery, Black women used different braiding hairstyles to depict escape routes.
 According to The Illinois State Board of Education, white slaveholders often forced slaves to shave their heads in order to present more “tidy.”
 So, to those who say it isn’t a big deal, I would encourage you to examine the history.

 This invention quickly caught wind, and Walker’s products were soon in high demand.
 During this time Black women were still influenced by European beauty standards, so many of Walker’s products included relaxers which made the curl pattern much looser, thus making your hair “easier” to comb.
-Afros were still seen as ugly and unkept by most Americans and would remain that way until the Black Power Movement in the 1960s and 70s.
+Afros were still seen as ugly and unkempt by most Americans and would remain that way until the Black Power Movement in the 1960s and 70s.

 Now that you have the context of what it was like to not have pin-straight hair back then, let’s return to Williston’s campus in the present day; a lot of the same issues appear for us.
-Whether it’s having to complete your assignments early to allot a whole day for your hair, or struggling to find products in the local stores, black girls at Williston have had to adapt quickly to ensure their hair stays healthy while school is in session.
+Whether it’s having to complete your assignments early to allot a whole day for your hair, or struggling to find products in the local stores, Black girls at Williston have had to adapt quickly to ensure their hair stays healthy while school is in session.

-After talking to Mia and Daryn and reviewing my own experience, I have curated the black girl’s guide to caring for and styling curls on a boarding school campus.
+After talking to Mia and Daryn and reviewing my own experience, I have curated the Black girl’s guide to caring for and styling curls on a boarding school campus.

 Here are the rules you should follow: